Devendradev44/Devendradev44/README.md

 # 💫 About Me:
-I'm currently pursuing my B.Tech in Computer Engineering at G. Pullaiah College of Engineering and Technology (GPCET), Kurnool, Andhra Pradesh, and I'm expected to graduate in 2025.
-I'm passionate about technology, especially the Internet of Things (IoT), and I enjoy working on both front-end and back-end development.
-I have hands-on experience with Python and enjoy building innovative solutions that solve real-world problems.<br><br>Currently, I'm actively seeking a full-time opportunity as a Software Engineer to further apply and grow my technical skills.<br><br>My educational journey began at Sri Chaitanya College of Education and BVR English Medium High School, where I built a strong foundation for my technical career.<br><br>I’m always open to learning new things, collaborating on exciting projects, and connecting with like-minded professionals.
+I recently graduated with a B.Tech in Computer Engineering from G. Pullaiah College of Engineering and Technology (GPCET), Kurnool, Andhra Pradesh, in 2025.
+I am passionate about technology, especially the Internet of Things (IoT), and I have experience in both front-end and back-end development using Python.

+I am actively seeking a full-time opportunity as a Software Engineer to further apply and grow my technical skills.
+My educational journey began at Sri Chaitanya College of Education and BVR English Medium High School, where I built a strong foundation for my technical career.

+I’m always eager to learn new things, collaborate on exciting projects, and connect with like-minded professionals.
 Feel free to reach out!

 ## 🌐 Socials: